-Level "2" or "-2" URCs are followed by immediate shutdown, except in cases described in Section 18.5.1, Deferred shutdown.
-The presentation of these URCs is always enabled, i.e. they will be output even though the factory setting AT^SCTM=0 was never changed.
-URCs indicating alert levels "1" or "-1" are intended to enable the user to take appropriate precautions, such as protect BGS2-E from exposure to extreme conditions, or save or back up data etc.
+Level "2" or "-2" URCs are followed by immediate shutdown except during the initial guard period, and in cases described in Section 19.5.1, Deferred shutdown.
+The presentation of these URCs is always enabled, i.e. they will be output even though <UrcMode> equals "0".